tyseraph/neutron_reaction/README.md

   where each nuclide is drawn as a colored block.
 Selected nuclides are highlighted and listed beneath the chart.
-The page also provides a link to the [IAEA NUBASE](https://www-nds.iaea.org/relnsd/nubase/nubase_min.html) table for reference when picking nuclides
+The page also provides a link to the [IAEA NUBASE](https://www-nds.iaea.org/relnsd/nubase/nubase_min.html) table for reference when picking nuclides, with an internal page providing further instructions

 ## Getting Started